 VoronoiIndex.3==0 && VoronoiIndex.4==0 && VoronoiIndex.5==12 && VoronoiIndex.6==0

 Note that we don’t need to include the first two indices in the selection expression, since faces with less than three edges do not exist.

 Due to limitation in OVITO’s data model, which can only store per-particle Voronoi index vectors of uniform length, the vectors are truncated at a certain maximum face order, which is given by the parameter Maximum edge count.
 Faces with more edges will be ignored and don’t show up in the truncated index vector.
 OVITO warns if it encounters any such higher order faces and will recommend to increase the vector length to avoid truncation.

 How to analyze the computation results

-If you are interested in the indices computed by the modifier for a particular particle, you can open OVITO’s Data Inspector.
+If you are interested in the indices computed by the modifier for a particular particle, you can open OVITO’s Data Inspector panel.
 It lists all properties of the particle, including the computed Voronoi indices.
 If you would like to perform a statistical analysis of the Voronoi polyhedra, e.g. to determine the Voronoi index vector that occurs most frequently in your system, then you can use OVITO’s Python scripting interface to access the computed per-particle indices.
 You can find an example script in the OVITO Scripting Reference.